gianludam/gianludam.github.io/_pages/about.md

 Therefore, after having completed a Master of Arts in Economics (2023) at the Collegio Carlo Alberto in Turin, I am now enrolled in the Ph.D.
 Program in Economics at UNC.

 My non-academic interests include Military History (especially the Napoleonic War, American Civil War, and First World War), Byzantine History, and History of Mathematics.
-Further, I am an avid Reader and Book Collector and a supporter of Juventus Football Club.
+Further, I am an avid reader and books collector and a supporter of Juventus Football Club.